Quynhtam32/AWS-Report/content/2-Proposal/_index.md

 chapter: false
 pre: " <b> 2. </b> "
 ---
+{{% notice warning %}}
+⚠️ **Note:** The information below presents the planned scope and implementation approach of the project.
+The architecture, cost estimates, and technical details may continue to be refined during implementation and testing.
+{{% /notice %}}

+This section summarizes the team project planned for the internship period, including the problem context, system architecture, implementation roadmap, budget considerations, and major risks.

 # Local AQI Forecasting & Alert System
 ## A local air quality forecasting and alerting system on AWS